input-output-hk/cardano-node-wiki/Cardano-Haskell-Node-(Byron-Re-Write)-Status.md

 * Test what happens when there is a shortage of file handles.
 Additionally, we should make sure we don't leak file handles and what happens when a handle fails to close.

 **Networking**
-* Time outs for typed protocols
+* Timeouts for typed protocols
 * Managing full duplex connections
 * Assign sensible byte limits for each of the mini-protocols